bgamari/ghc-wiki-import/data-parallel/vect-pragma.md

 The class `C` must be in scope, but it may be imported.
 'PData' and 'PRepr' instances are generally not used for type classes and their dictionary representations.
+This pragma is only needed for classes that are declared in non-vectorised modules and if we want to declare class instances in vectorised code.